clicknium/clicknium-docs/doc/concepts/locator.md

   ![vscode-set-single-target-success](../img/vscode-set-single-target-success.png)

 ## Locator Error Hint
 ### Error Type
-- ui or find_element function argument must be locator.
-If it is store or folder, an error message will be displayed.
+- The UI or find_element function argument must be a locator.
+If it is a store or a folder, an error message will be displayed.
 ![type error](../../doc/img/vscode-type-error.png)
 ### Locator Does Not Exsit
 - If the entered locator does not exist in the referenced store, an error message is displayed.